 The weather was described as being constantly rainy.
 This resulted in many of the men being put in the base hospital to stop the spread of colds.
 Meals, at first, were somewhat improvised because both company cooks were in the hospital with colds.
 It was noted by the members of the company that the members of the other two companies found the morning temperature hard to deal with while it was warm to them.
 The longer they were there, the weather improved.

 Once off duty many of the men visited the canteen near their barracks or went to the theater located in the main part of the base.
 The movies shown were newer but not the latest movies.
-A theater near their barracks was still being built, but when it was finished they only had to walk across the street.
-Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus that was provided by the Army and cost 25 cents.
+A theater near their barracks was still being built, but they only had to walk across the street when it was finished.
+Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus provided by the Army and cost 25 cents.
 Tacoma was a little over 11 miles from the base and Olympia was a little over 22 miles from the base.
 Many of the men went to see the remains of the Narrows Bridge which had collapsed on November 7, 1940.
 On base, they played football, basketball, and softball.
 Cpl.
-Walter Straka who was in charge of the team held practice every evening.
+Walter Straka organized A Company's softball team which they called Kitten Ball.

 For the next six months, the battalion trained at Fort Lewis, Washington.
 A typical day started at 6:00 AM with the first call.
 At 6:30 they had breakfast.
 When they finished they policed the grounds of their barracks and cleaned the barracks.
 This was followed by drill from 7:30 until 9:30 AM.
 During the drill, the men did calisthenics and marched around the parade grounds.
 At 9:30, they went to the barracks’ day rooms and took classes until 11:30 when they had lunch.
 The soldiers were free so many took naps until 1:00 PM when they drilled again or received training in chemical warfare.
 They often took part in work details during this time.
 At 4:30 PM, they returned to their barracks to get cleaned up before retreat at 5:00 PM.
 At 5:30 they had dinner and were free afterward.
 During this time many played baseball or cards while other men wrote home.
 The lights out were at 9:00 PM. but men could go to the dayroom.